John Souttar: Heart of Midlothian

-On 1 February 2016, Souttar signed for fellow Scottish Premiership club Heart of Midlothian, agreeing a three-and-a-half year contract for an undisclosed fee.
+On 1 February 2016, Souttar signed for fellow Scottish Premiership club Heart of Midlothian, agreeing a three-and-a-half-year contract for an undisclosed fee.
 Speaking about his move Souttar said that he was "looking forward to getting stuck in and getting my career back on track".

 Souttar played regularly for Hearts during the 2016–17 season until he suffered a ruptured achilles tendon during a match against Celtic in January 2017 which ended his season.
 He made a full recovery (though then missed three months in late 2018 with a hip injury which was aggravated on international duty), and took part in the run to the 2019 Scottish Cup Final which Hearts lost to the same opponents.

 After missing much of the 2019–20 season with an ankle injury requiring an operation, Souttar returned to the team only to tear the achilles in his other leg during a Scottish Cup tie with Rangers in February 2020.
 Initially fearing his career was over, the recovery took six months.
 Due to the COVID-19 pandemic in Scotland, the 2019–20 Scottish league season was curtailed and Hearts were consequently relegated.
 Soon after returning to training, Souttar snapped the same achilles tendon that had been injured earlier in 2020.

 Rangers

 On 14 January 2022, Rangers announced Souttar had signed a pre-contract agreement to bring him to the club at the end of the 2021–22 season once his contract with Hearts runs out.
 The move was completed on 1 June 2022.
-He made his debut for the club against Scottish Premiership side Livingston, starting the match, in a 2-1 win on 30 July.
+He made his debut for the club against Scottish Premiership side Livingston, starting the match, in a 2–1 win on 30 July.
+Souttar suffered injury problems during the 2022–23 season and did not play for Rangers again until early March.
+He scored his first goal for the club on 13 May 2023, in a 3–0 Old Firm derby win against Celtic.